EOSIO/eosio.cdt/docs/05_best-practices/11_debuggin_a_smart_contract.md

 - printn - 64 bit names as base32 encoded string
 - printhex - hex given binary of data and its size

-While Print C++ API wraps some of the above C API by overriding the print() function so user doesn't need to determine which specific print function he needs to use.
-Print C++ API supports
+The Print C++ API wraps some of the above C API by overriding the print() function, so the user doesn't need to determine which specific print function to use.
+Print C++ API supports:
 - a null terminated char array (string)
 - integer (128-bit unsigned, 64-bit unsigned, 32-bit unsigned, signed, unsigned)
 - base32 string encoded as 64-bit unsigned integer